 For information about financial aid please click here.

 For information on admissions criteria for the CUNY Nursing PhD Program, please click here.

 Please speak with the program adviser concerning options.

-The DNS is the degree of Doctor of Nursing Science.
-It is a RESEARCH not a practice degree for post masters level nurses.
-Candidates for the DNS must write a dissertation.
+The PhD in Nursing is a research degree for post masters level nurses.
+Candidates for the PhD in Nursing must write a dissertation.

 To learn about the Graduate Center's tuition and fees click here.

 Please Note: All fees and tuition charges are subject to change by action of the Board of Trustees of The City University of New York without prior notice.

 The Second Examination is a two-part examination.
 Part one consists of a written preliminary research proposal.
 Part two consists of an oral presentation of the written research proposal and response to questions posed by the Examination Committee.